 According to travel website, Skift, the carrier will now seek a replacement for Bautista from outside the carrier, with the requirements that the new prospective candidate be Filipino and has airline management experience, the website says quoting unnamed sources.

 The airline, Asia’s oldest and formerly one of the largest airlines in the region was placed into receivership in 1998 following the 1997 Asian financial crisis.
 At that time PAL was forced to downsize its international operations by cutting flights to Europe and Middle East and cutting virtually all domestic flights except routes operated from Manila, reducing the size of its fleet, and laying off thousands of employees.

-In what is said to be conflicts between Tan and Ang, San Miguel Corp was asked to sell back its share in the airline, which insiders say San Miguel agreed to, but gave Tan only one week to raise USD 1.0 billion to re-acquire the stake, which he ultimately did.
+In what is said to be conflicts between Tan and Ang, San Miguel Corp was asked to sell back its share in the airline in 2014, which insiders say San Miguel agreed to, but gave Tan only one week to raise USD 1.0 billion to re-acquire the stake, which he ultimately did.

 The departure of San Miguel’s investment and Ang as president and COO, saw the return of Bautista to the position.

 Many insiders credit Ang with being key to PAL’s turnaround, which saw a fleet modernisation plan that is still unfolding to this day.
 Currently the carrier has a fleet of 71 aircraft including A320 family narrow bodies, A330s along with 10 B777s and six A350s.
 The airline operates a network with destinations in Asia, North America, Oceania, Middle East, and the UK.

 In 2016, Bautista announced a five-year strategy to turn the airline, then rated at three stars, into a five-star carrier.
 Skytrax upgraded the airline’s rating to four stars last year.
 He also led a years-long search for a strategic shareholder, which ended this year in the sale of a 10 per cent stake to Japan’s ANA Holdings.